lysogeny/videotracker/README.md

 --------------

 - [x] KeyboardInterrupt
-- [ ] Colour choices for output polygon tracking thing
+- [ ] Colour choices for output polygon tracking thing.
 - [ ] Hypermodular segmentation modules: combine all of your favourite cv2 functions into a method.
 - [ ] CLI flag for loading options
 - [ ] Better keybinds